 PPC’s highest pressure design to date is 40,000 psig.
 We are capable increasing above this pressure limit if necessary.
 Our U2 certification allows us to produce ultra-high pressure applications at lower cost and less weight than a standard U stamp unit.

 Industry standard practices for bolt torque specs apply to our units.
-This values can be found in the maintenance manual of our PD product.
+These values can be found in the maintenance manual of our PD product.

 Look for noticeable changes or shifts over time in performance of the pump system, i.e. shaking, vibration, loose fitting connections, etc.

-Gas permeates through the rubber bladder material, Temperature and pressures can influence the rate at which this occurs.
+Gas permeates through the rubber bladder material.
+Temperature and pre-charge pressures can influence the rate at which this occurs.